Specifications of CPU

 Operating voltage of CPU

-2. Technologies integrated on CPU
+2. Technologies integrated into the CPU

 Hyper-Threading technology